 Stomper boots are a podiatrist’s dream footwear trend- plenty of room inside but still supportive around the ankle.
 If you are looking to buy some, check the material as they can get quite warm so try and go for leather, as they allow your foot to breathe.
 Some people might find the sole of Stomper boots a bit too flat (especially if you are usually a high heel wearer), if you do, you might need some shaped insoles to reduce foot pain.

 This week, make the most of having dinner out with friends, restaurants are open and it’s a great time to wear your favourite pair of heels.
 Don’t wait for an occasion, (who’s knows when the next one will be!)
-You could even wear your Louboutins to make dinner this weekend, holding a glass of Veuve Clicquot in your hands whilst you do.
+You could even wear your Louboutins to make dinner this weekend, we think you should have a glass of Veuve Clicquot in your hands whilst you do.
 Wear your heels just for short amounts of time, you might be a bit wobbly on your feet after such a long time of not wearing them.
 It can be a good idea to have a pair of flat shoes in your bag to wear on the way home from your evening out.

 Morning exercise, lunchtime class or after-work session, obviously trainers are the shoe of choice.
 Did you know it’s recommended to change your running shoes every 300-500 miles?
 This will make sure your feet have the best shock absorption and support from the shoe.
 If you are regularly going through sports shoes or they have an uneven wear pattern, book in for our gait analysis and we can take a look at your alignment.
 You may have an underlying medical condition that needs treatment.